 Learning Path Overview

-QA’s Practical Machine Learning course is an intense deep dive into the world of machine learning.
-In it you'll learn how to implement different Machine learning models, validate their quality and how to implement them practically.
+QA’s Practical Machine Learning learning path is an intense deep dive into the world of machine learning.
+In it you'll learn how to implement different machine learning models, validate their quality, and how to implement them practically.
 This course is being iterated, and we are looking to flesh out the scope and learning activities within it.
 As such, if you have any feedback, please don’t hesitate to get in touch and let us know what you think we could do to improve this course.

-This course is aimed at fledging data scientists and analysts who wish to gain more in-depth knowledge of Machine Learning.
+This learning path is aimed at fledging data scientists and analysts who wish to gain more in-depth knowledge of Machine Learning.